Quadrifolium/TFinMedia/en-GB/20140523 当代歌坛(Modern Music Field) Part 4.md

 4. I'll take the College Entrance Exam in 40+ days, may God bless you, and bless me.
 Wish I could study in CUC, though I didn't attend the Art Exams which rejected me from applying for SCM and art majors of CUC's, but I will make my efforts.
 My aim is Recording Arts, hope one day that I can record your songs.
 Fighting.
-5. If you forward or reply me, I will eat 100 flavoured eggs!
+5. If you repost or reply me, I will eat 100 flavoured eggs!
-6. If you post a weibo tonight, I will eat "Tianli 38 Sets"!
+6. If you post tonight, I will eat "Tianli 38 Sets"!
 7. I was making New Year visiting these two days, five dinners a day.
 How I wish to watch a film!
 8. So my acnes were caused by lacking of drinking water.
 I see.
 Thanks for sharing.
 9. I wanted to learn playing guitar, but fellows told me I wouldn't keep long nails, so I gave up.